aidanantony/LightBnB/README.md

 !["ERD diagram!"](https://github.com/aidanantony/LightBnB/blob/main/LightBnB_WebApp-master/public/javascript/components/ERD-diagram.png)

 # Setup
 Just use the following commands to set up.
 Run the commands inside the quotes but do not include the quotes.
-To isntall, use the command "npm install".
+To install, use the command "npm install".
 Next use "npm run local".
 You should now be able to see it in your browser at localhost:3000